Executive

 Welsh language skills are desirable for this post.

-For an informal discussion and a copy of the Candidate Brief, please contact the Goodson Thomas team on 029 2167 4422 or info@goodsonthomas.com.
+For an informal discussion and a copy of the Candidate Pack, please contact the Goodson Thomas team on 029 2167 4422 or info@goodsonthomas.com.

 To apply, please submit your CV and Covering letter via the 'Apply now' section below.